YNAB tree logoAustralian flag

 Check ready to assign at the top of your budget.

-If the big number at the top of your Budget screen is red and negative in the new month, remove money from your categories until it’s a happy zero.
+If the big number at the top of your Budget screen is red and negative in the new month, remove money from your budget categories until it’s a happy zero.
 If it’s positive, assign that money to categories!
 This helps you start the month with a clean slate and ensures that every dollar has a job.

 Check over your available amounts in all your categories.